-Also, as part of our ongoing Ocean Media Initiative, EJN will carry out a Fellowship program supported by the Calouste Gulbenkian Foundation to bring at least 10 journalists to the UN Oceans Conference that will take place in Lisbon in June 2020 and focus on Sustainable Development Goal No.14 (SDG14 – Life Below Water).
+Also, as part of our ongoing Ocean Media Initiative, EJN will carry out a Fellowship program supported by the Calouste Gulbenkian Foundation (UK Branch) to bring at least 10 journalists to the UN Oceans Conference that will take place in Lisbon in June 2020 and focus on Sustainable Development Goal No.14 (SDG14 – Life Below Water).
 This Fellowship will be in addition to journalism Fellowship programs we’re planning for the UN’s biodiversity summit (UNCBD) to be held in China and the crucial COP26 climate change summit to be held in Glasgow, UK, making 2020 a very busy year indeed.

 Meanwhile, EJN is continuing discussions with several other donors on potential new projects – or the extension of existing projects – that we’re hoping will unfold in the coming year.
 It certainly seems as if the need for improved environmental coverage has never been greater.

 Banner image: Group shot with members of Alianza Maya and Polea forestry groups.